bhillmann/mice5992-2017/README.md

   * Click "Open"
   * Enter your MSI username and password
   * You should now be connected.
-  * Visual instructions can be found here: http://www.fastcomet.com/tutorials/getting-started/putty#connect
+  * Visual instructions can be found here: http://www.fastcomet.com/tutorials/getting-started/putty#connect and here: http://gabedev.com/3004/software_guide/ (Step 3)

 **Mac/Linux users**